-After naming and click on the OK button, now new dialog will pop up for selecting a template in that Select Internet Application template and set view engine as Razor.
+After naming and clicking on the OK button, a new dialog will pop up for selecting a template in that Select Internet Application template and set the view engine as Razor.
 We will not create Unit testing for this project; hence, do not check this option and finally click OK like as shown below.

 After click on the OK button, wait for some time to configure the solution for you.
 After creating the project, our project will be ready, and it contains a lot of MVC folder structure and other script and .css style like as shown below.

 After successfully creating applications, now let’s move towards creating Database.

 Now, create a SQL Server database with any name here we are naming it “AuthDB”.